mondskiez/ansible_control/README.md

     ansible-playbook playbooks/server-maintenance/0-mail.yml -K --limit 'host1,host2,host3' -e "ansible_user=new_user"

-Take note of the trailing commands after .yml files
+Note the trailing arguments after the 0-main.yml files in the command above

-To run play with sudo password of the server defined in hosts.yml use either:
+To run play with sudo password of the server defined in hosts.yml use add:

     -K